GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 - Install [node][download-node]
   - The SDK requires `npm` version 6 or higher.
-  - If installig node from binaries (i.e. without a package manager), follow these [installation instructions][install-node].
+  - If installing node from binaries (i.e. without a package manager), follow these [installation instructions][install-node].
 - Install [docker][install-docker]